List of Y: The Last Man story arcs: "Alas" (issue #60)

-Set sixty years after issue #59, the final issue shows an elderly Yorick reflecting on missing scenes from his past.
+Set sixty years after issue #59, the final issue shows an elderly Yorick reflecting on scenes from his past that are missing.
 Yorick the 17th, a 22-year-old clone of Yorick, visits him in an asylum in Paris, France.
-The real Yorick has been committed to an asylum after apparently trying to kill himself (though Yorick himself claims that he is the victim of his own misconstrued joke) by his daughter Beth Jr., who is now president of France.
+The real Yorick has been committed to an asylum after apparently trying to kill himself (though Yorick himself claims that he is the victim of his own misconstrued joke) by his daughter Beth Jr., who is now the president of France.
 It is also revealed that he married her mother, Beth II.
-He reflects on his visits to Hero (now in a relationship with Beth), to Dr. Mann (who died before he had a chance to tell her goodbye), and to the final resting place of 355, where he ends an aging Ampersand's suffering.
-After reminiscing with his clone, the original Yorick distracts him and escapes from the cell through a second-story window, freeing himself from his straitjacket in the process.
-As he escapes, a last flashback shows Yorick getting a wound cleaned by Dr. Mann and is then reunited with 355 for a last time.
-After his escape, no body can be seen below the window.
-And the final panel shows the straitjacket soaring in the air, its sleeves flying to make a Y-shape with a single word on the page "Alas".
+He reflects on his visits to Hero (now in a relationship with Beth), Dr. Mann (who died before he had a chance to tell her goodbye), and to the final resting place of 355, where he ends an aging Ampersand's suffering.
+After reminiscing with his clone, the original Yorick distracts him and escapes from the cell through a second-story window, freeing himself from his straitjacket.
+As he escapes, a last flashback shows Yorick getting a wound cleaned by Dr. Mann and is then reunited with 355 for the last time.
+After his escape, nobody can be seen below the window.
+And the final panel shows the straitjacket soaring in the air, its sleeves flying to make a Y-shape with a single word on the page, "Alas".
 Throughout his reminiscing it was obvious that the real Yorick was unhappy, as he lost 355 (whom he apparently considered to be the love of his life), Dr. Mann, and Ampersand, and the fact that his daughter, Beth Jr., had him institutionalized reflecting the title of this issue: the name "Alas" is a reference to the "Alas, poor Yorick" speech from Hamlet, for whom the protagonist character was named.